-In response to the COVID-19 Pandemic, the Board operated virtually and remains confident sound governance continues to operate during the period of disruption and is fully committed to maintaining the system to deliver this.
+Following on from the COVID-19 Pandemic where the Board operated virtually, it now operates in a hybrid environment.
+It remains confident sound governance continues to operate and is fully committed to maintaining the system to deliver this.

-Cllr.
-Uisdean Robertson Chair of the Partnership Board Ranald Robertson Partnership Director
+Cllr Uisdean Robertson Chair of the Partnership Board 18 September 2023 Ranald Robertson